LeakyAbstractions/result/docs/index.md

 ```

 The [`orElseMap()`][OR_ELSE_MAP] method is similar to `orElse`.
 However, instead of taking a value to return if the
-_Result_ object is failed, it takes a mapping function, which is invoked with the failure value and returns the mapped
+_Result_ object is failed, it takes a mapping function, which would be applied to the failure value to produce an
-value:
+alternative success value:

 ```java
 @Test